The Nazi Doctors: Synopsis

-The Nazi Doctors is composed of three parts.
-In the first part the book describes in detail the four stages that took place before the Holocaust.
-Starting with coercive sterilization, proceeding to the killing of children and then adults; medical reasonings were used to justify the actions of Nazi doctors.
-The progression of the killings began legally with sterilization laws and then turned into illegal actions that were permitted by the government.
-This time period was referred to as Nazi Germany, in which the Nazi party took over and brainwashed most citizens.
-The second part of the book begins with the transportation of the victims to the camps, their arrival, life at the camp, and how different members of the camp adjusted and evolved.
-The ideology driven by Adolf Hitler received so much support from doctors and Nazis that it was possible for them to set up concentration camps in which mass medical killings occurred.
+The Nazi Doctors is divided into three parts.
+The first part describes in detail the four stages that took place before the Holocaust.
+It begins with coercive sterilization and progresses to the killing of children and then adults; with medical justifications used to legitimize the actions of Nazi doctors.
+The progression of the killings began legally through sterilization laws and evolved into illegal actions permitted by the government.
+This period under the rule of the Nazi Germany, saw widespread propaganda and indoctrination of the German population.
+The second part of the book covers the transportation of the victims to concentration camps, their arrival, daily life within the camp, and how different groups adjusted and evolved.
+The ideology driven by Adolf Hitler received significant support from doctors and Nazi officials, enabling the establishment of concentration camps where mass medical killings were carried out.

 After the genocide was discovered, and the Holocaust was ended, people were left in disbelief as to how such actions of crime could have undergone and for so long.
 Part III of the book provides an analysis to the moral conflicts faced by the doctors and faces the reality of the genocide.
 Lifton explores the behavior individually and collectively of the doctors and discusses how the socialization to killing could have come about.